Aimeedeer/bigannouncement/doc/hacklog.md

 via Metamask, and have the content immediately pinned without ever making a request to a centralized service.

-That ENS-pinning service may also be a centralized entity, but could also be a decentralized network.
+That ENS-pinning service may also be a centralized entity, but could also be multiple centralized entities, or a decentralized network.

 Conceptually, this seems to be what FileCoin _could be_, but AFAICT there is no bridge between Ethereum (or ENS)